 Follow my journey on Instagram!

 My target audience for the creation of this dish was the working young adult population of San Francisco, who love enjoying a happy hour event, but are looking for healthier options than the standard fare.

-Adapted from Plenty by Yotam Ottolenghi, this summertime recipe is vegetarian and gluten-free and highlights seasonal ingredients.
+Adapted from Plenty by Yotam Ottolenghi, this summertime recipe is vegan and gluten-free and highlights seasonal ingredients.
 The stuffing in this dish appealed to me because of the delicious, briny flavors of capers and cured olives.
 I then experimented with vehicles for this stuffing, using mushrooms, zucchini, and tomatoes.